5c0r/live-then-learn/Thoughts/WHY_I_QUIT_OR_SHOULD_YOU_STAY.md

 - "Startup mode" or "Corpo mode" , hierachy and such
 - "Agile" or "Not Agile" , SAFE (-my ass)
 - Is the Tech Stack sound good ( comfortable , nice , non-comfortable but approachable..) ?
-- Were you "benched" for quite some time ?
+- Were you "benched" for quite some time ? ( This is likely to be mostly relevant on "consultancy" firms rather than a product firm, but you get the idea)
 - Good sector/ Bad Sector .
 If it's baaad , can you "afford" it ?
 - "Mercenary" or "Missionary" (not as in the position) ?
 - How long did it took for a "counter-offer" ?
+- Good Conway , or bad Conway ? (i.e: How are communication between teams/services are done/held ? )

 ## Colleagues
 - Is your colleagues helping / not-helping / keeping things move forward ?